vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `market.liquidity.committmentMinTimeFraction` (decimal) —  minimum fraction of time LPs must spend "on the book" providing their committed liquidity.
 This is a decimal number in the interval $[0,1]$ i.e. both limits included.
 When set to $0$ the SLA mechanics are switched off for the market entirely.

-- `market.liquidity.providers.fee.calculationTimeStep` (time period e.g. `12h` or `7d`) controls how often LP the quality of liquidity supplied by the LPs is evaluated and fees arising from that period are earmarked for specific parties.
+- `market.liquidity.providers.fee.calculationTimeStep` (time period e.g. `1m`) controls how often LP the quality of liquidity supplied by the LPs is evaluated and fees arising from that period are earmarked for specific parties.

 - `market.liqudity.performanceHysteresisEpochs` (uint) - number of liquidity epochs over which past performance will continue to affect rewards.